apitafilms-boop/Emberly/README.md

 🙏 You can help the development of Emberly by sending in a ticket with your changes. 🙏

 ### My thoughts on Emberly
 > I would love to see where this software goes.
-As for me—I work in the film industry, and it is tremendously helpful.
-I can only work on this at a small pace, as the job I have is demanding.
+As for me—I work in the film industry, and yes it is tremendously helpful but I can only work on this at a small pace, as the job I have is demanding.
 I will take any and all help I can get.